Diabetic Ketoacidosis Management

 1. How would you approach patient education with someone you suspect might be suffering from diabulimia?

-3. How might you encourage a patient to improve compliance with routine medical appointments/ follow-up care?
+3. How might you encourage patients to improve compliance with routine medical appointments/ follow-up care?

 4. How would you respond to a patient’s concerning comment that “insulin is making me gain unwanted weight”?

-5. What consultations and referrals/resources would be appropriate for discharge planning of patients with suspected diabulimia?
+5. What consultations and referrals/resources would be appropriate for the discharge planning of patients with suspected diabulimia?

 Ask yourself...

-1. What is your facility’s current policy on patient admissions for DKA that want to wear their insulin pumps while in the hospital?
+1. What is your facility’s current policy on admissions for DKA patients who want to wear their insulin pumps while in the hospital?

 2. Would you feel comfortable allowing a Type 1 diabetes patient, admitted for a medical condition unrelated to diabetes, to continue wearing their insulin pump during their hospital stay?
 Why/Why not?